-Wallaby.js consists of editor plugin to provide tactical level features, such as the realtime feedback and coverage:
+Wallaby.js consists of editor plugin to provide features such as

-and wallaby app to provide strategic level features, such as the realtime bird’s eye view of your project’s tests connected to your editor:
+- and wallaby web app to provide strategic level features, such as the realtime bird’s eye view of your project’s tests connected to your editor:

 To get started with wallaby.js in your editor, install the plugin, then have a look into our detailed tutorials for:

-- JetBrains IDEs (WebStorm, IntelliJ IDEA Ultimate, PhpStorm, RubyMine, or PyCharm Professional);
+- JetBrains IDEs (WebStorm, IntelliJ IDEA, PhpStorm, RubyMine, or PyCharm);

 - Visual Studio;

 Along the way you will need to create a wallaby.js configuration file.
 There are a few sample projects with wallaby.js config files using various technologies to help you quickly create one.

 - Supports continuous testing in your code editor:

 - WebStorm, IntelliJ IDEA, PhpStorm, Rider, RubyMine, PyCharm